DariiaSira/PDT--FIIT/README3.md

 I checked which region contains my house polygon using a spatial join.
 The query showed that my house is located in **Bratislavský kraj**.

 ```
+-- I use ST_Contains, but it fails if the house touches the border.
+In that case I could use ST_Intersects instead.
 SELECT k.name AS kraj
 FROM planet_osm_polygon AS k
          JOIN planet_osm_polygon AS d